AarushSharmaa/WeatherApp/README.md

 ## How is it working

-- We are sending request to the API to provide us information after giving a lcoation.
+- We are sending request to the API to provide us information after giving a location.
 - API is returning us the information.
 - We are displaying that information on our screen for the users.